yannxou/RefaceCPLiveControl/README.md

 If you’d like to send support for this project or other hundreds of ideas you can bring the drinks using the button below.
 I will happily implement something similar for other synths if I receive enough feedback or someone gifts me a unit.

+You can also just star this project if you find it useful.
+This might serve as a quick feedback and encourage me to add more features.

 <a href="https://www.buymeacoffee.com/yannxou" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-yellow.png" alt="Buy Me A Coffee" height="41" width="174"></a>

 ## Links